tez-capital/docs.tez.capital_content/en/getting-started/best-practices.md

 >
 > Using your daily-use computer for baking increases the risk of accidentally disrupting either your baker's internet connection or your Ledger's USB connection.
 Use a dedicated machine for baking.

-### Not using TezBake Discord or Telegram monitoring bots
+### Not using TezWatch monitoring alerts

 > **⚠️ WARNING**
 >
-> The TezBake Discord and Telegram bots monitor your baker's status and alert you immediately if issues arise.
-You should configure these monitoring bots to receive instant notifications when your baker goes offline.
+> TezWatch monitors your baker's status and alerts you immediately if issues arise.
+You should configure TezWatch Discord alerts so you receive instant notifications when your baker goes offline.

 ---